 It is widely recommended to use a habanero sauce mixed with Mexican chocolate or another dark chocolate and to top with whipped-cream or ice-cream and cayenne pepper.

 You've probably ventured out and used hot sauce on your eggs.
 They're particularly good when mixed with a tex-mex combos such as onion or bell peppers.
-It doesn't mattter whether they're scrambled, fried, sunny-side-up, or even a little on the raw side.
-Any boring egg can become an exciting new breakfast experience by spicing it up with some habanero or asian hot sauce.
+It doesn't matter whether they're scrambled, fried, sunny-side-up, or even a little on the raw side.
+Any boring egg can become an exciting new breakfast experience by spicing it up with some habanero or Asian hot sauce.
 You can even try it on an egg, on toast.

 But did you ever think to try it on other breakfast foods?
 Like, for instance, Oatmeal?
 Probably not.
 It's surprisingly wonderful and might even make you reconsider oatmeal as a lunch or dinner item instead of just breakfast.

 You can add hot sauce to most traditional dressings, from home-made vinaigrette to spicy ranch.
 It's also a fun way of making non-traditional dressings work better for salad as well.
-For instance, greek yogurt or icelandic skyrr mixed with hot sauce is a powerful combo to any chicken salad and mixing hot sauce with guacamole can easily top a taco salad full of meat and beans and chips.
+For instance, greek yogurt or Icelandic skyrr mixed with hot sauce is a powerful combo to any chicken salad and mixing hot sauce with guacamole can easily top a taco salad full of meat and beans and chips.
 Try a spicy buffalo caeser with bacon--it will change your life!

 I haven't yet thought of a soup that wouldn't taste even better with hot sauce.
 Seafood soups, Asian soups, vegetable soups, meat-soups, all soup mixes with hot sauce.
 Here's just a few fan favorites in the world of spicy cuisine:

 - Tomato soup